-First, what is an introvert and can an introvert become a good salesperson?
-Well, instead of giving a technical description, lets do a simple self-test:
+What is an introvert and can an introvert become a good salesperson?
+Well, instead of giving a technical description, let’s do a simple self-test:

 - Do you often prefer to be just alone with your thoughts than to “socialize” with a bunch of people?

-- Do you prefer deep meaningful conversations compared to shallow small talk?
+- Do you prefer deep meaningful conversations compared to small talk?

-- At the end of a tiring day, would you prefer to just go home and quietly recharge or go out clubbing with friends?
+- At the end of a tiring day, would you prefer to just go home and quietly recharge instead of going out clubbing with friends?

 If your answer is yes to all 3 questions then there’s a high chance that you might be an introvert.
-Introverts are generally those who prefer to spend their time comfortably alone or with just very few people around.
-Please note, introverts are NOT SHY which is the normal misconception.
-It is really a matter of preference, in general, introverts prefer quiet and solemn compared to loud and gregarious.
+Introverts are generally those who prefer to spend their time comfortably alone or with just a few people around.
+Do note, however, that introverts are NOT SHY which is the normal misconception.
+It is really a matter of preference.
+In general, introverts prefer quiet and solemn moments compared to loud and gregarious ones.
 When socializing, Introverts in general just prefer deeper social connections which they limit to just a few close friends.

 So, having said all this, let’s go back to the main question– can an introvert become a good salesperson?
 The answer is a resounding YES!

-However, the more appropriate question would be “Would an Introvert want to become a sales person in the first place?”
-Based on personal experience, unless they have no choice, they wouldn’t want to.
+The more appropriate question would be “Would an Introvert want to become a sales person in the first place?”
+Based on personal experience, unless they have no choice, they usually do not want to.
 I would even go as far as saying, they would intentionally avoid it if they could.